briankearney/ans_dev_sandbox_playbook/molecule/README.md

 1. **default** - Full test sequence with idempotence checking
 2. **localhost-only** - Tests specifically for localhost connection configuration
-3. **with-linting** - Includes ansible-lint and yamllint validation before tests
+3. **with-linting** - Scenario name retained; linting is now run externally (Molecule ≥25 removed built‑in lint command)

 All scenarios use the **delegated** driver, which runs tests directly on the local machine without requiring containers or VMs.